 // Initialization code before opening the window

-// Execution will continue from here once iCloseWindow() is called.
+// Execution will continue from here once iExitMainLoop() is called or window is closed.

 return 0;